Samuelk-Chase/CS3450-Software-Engineering/Design/low-level-sections/backend-lowlevel.md

 - `generate_boss_image(description: str) -> str`
   *Generates an image for a boss, stores in an S3 bucket, and returns url.*

+- `generate_character_image(description: str`
+  *Generates image that will be used to represent the character in-game, returns url*

 Rationale: This subcomponent will be responsible for communicating with the external AI image generator service.
 Both functions will have a custom prompt built for the type of image it is trying to make.
 More information on how AI integration will work in section #

 ## AI Story Generator Interface